arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-Lawmakers in <strong>Peru</strong> voted 101-6 to oust [President Pedro Castillo](https://www.economist.com/the-americas/2022/09/29/peru-has-an-incompetent-president-and-a-discredited-congress) shortly after he tried to dissolve Congress.
+Lawmakers in <strong>Peru</strong> voted 101-6 to oust [Pedro Castillo](https://www.economist.com/the-americas/2022/09/29/peru-has-an-incompetent-president-and-a-discredited-congress) as president shortly after he tried to dissolve Congress.
 He was detained by police and replaced by his vice-president, Dina Boluarte.
 Earlier, in an attempt to evade impeachment, Mr Castillo had said he would disband the legislature and rule by emergency decree.
 An [inept leftist](https://www.economist.com/the-americas/2022/07/28/peru-is-becoming-ever-more-volatile-under-pedro-castillo), he cycled through more than 70 ministers in his government and figures in five criminal probes.

 <strong>German</strong> police arrested 25 alleged members and supporters of a <strong>far-right terrorist group</strong> on suspicion of plotting to overthrow the country’s government.
 The group, which included one active [soldier](https://www.economist.com/1843/2022/10/21/how-right-wing-extremists-infiltrated-germanys-armed-forces) and several reservists, planned to storm the German parliament and seize power in a violent coup, according to the prosecutor’s office.
 Police carried out 130 related searches across Germany on Wednesday morning.